Aden, (February, 15, 2025)

 Compounding Effects of Climate Change on IDPs

-Extreme weather events, including storms and floods, have led to the destruction of shelters for 74.3% of IDPs, particularly in flood-prone areas where makeshift housing offers little protection.
+Based on results in FIGURE 3, extreme weather events-such as storms, torrential rains, and floods-have caused 74.3% of IDP respondents to lose their shelters, particularly in flood-prone areas where makeshift housing offers little protection.
 According to focus group discussions with IDP community leaders in Marib, 6,500 tents have been completely destroyed by floods in the last four years, and thousands of tents have been partially damaged.
 In addition, 175 camps and sites were completely damaged by flash floods in 2024.
 In Hajjah governorate, 91 IDP camps were severely damaged by floods, with 3,160 tents completely destroyed, and 2,869 tents partially damaged over the past four years.
 In Al Maharah, nearly 2,500 IDPs are still directly exposed to the risk of flooding in the camps.

-Climate change has contributed to disease outbreaks and epidemics such as fevers (malaria and chikungunya), with 73.1% of IDPs affected by fevers, cholera, diarrhea and other epidemics due to swamps created by rainwater, flooding and sewage polluting.
+Climate change has contributed to disease outbreaks and epidemics such as fevers (malaria and chikungunya), with 73.1% of IDPs affected by fevers, cholera, diarrhea and other epidemics due to swamps created by rainwater, flooding and sewage polluting (See FIGURE 3).
 Stagnant floodwaters create breeding grounds for disease vectors like mosquitoes.
 These challenges are compounded by a lack of functional healthcare facilities in these governorates, as many of them sustained serious damages by conflict and extreme weather events.

 Adapting to a Changing Climate

 The climate shocks experienced in the governorates of Marib, Hajjah, Al-Maharah and Socotra have forced displaced families to adopt maladaptive coping strategies, due to their inability to effectively cope with climate risks.
-Remarkably, 62% of the IDPs in these areas resorted to changing their shelter and endured second displacement to escape the floods and storms that ravaged their camps.
+The findings, as shown in FIGURE 4, reveal that about 62% of the surveyed IDP respondents resorted to changing their shelters and relocating once again in order to evade the floods and storms that ravaged their initial displacement camps.
+Among them, 36% had to shift their shelters within their displacement area.
+Conversely, 26% of the IDPs reported that they relocated to other areas deemed safer from their perspective.
+The decision to undertake a second displacement was primarily influenced by their proximity to torrents and flash floods course.
 While this adaptation strategy may provide temporary relief from immediate climate threats, it could further deepen the climate displacement crisis in the country.
-Among these IDPs, 36% opted to relocate their shelter within the same area of displacement, while 26% were forced to undergo displacement once again to seek refuge in other safer areas.
-The decision to flee for a second time was driven by the fact that their initial settlements were situated in flood-prone zones.

 Systemic factors contributing to the exacerbation of climate shocks